X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Summary and Conclusions

-\item We now open the discussion as to whether these X-ray luminous SNe may have influenced life on Earth itself.
-The confirmed detection of SN radioisotopic material dating from the last $\sim$8 Myr of the geological record \citep{Wallner16} is consistent with the presence of our Solar System within the Local Bubble, a hot, low-density region of space that is thought to be a product of numerous nearby SN explosions beginning sometime in the early Neogene Period ($\lesssim$ 20 Myr) \citep{Breit2016, Zucker22}.
-This means that a nearby SN has most certainly occurred in Earth's geological past, likely numerous times.
-Combining these findings with our threat assessment here, it is possible that one or more of these SNe were interacting, and thus inflicted a high dosage of X-ray radiation on Earth's atmosphere.
-This would imply that SN X-ray emission has had a notable impact on Earth, and potentially played a role in the evolution of life itself.
+\item We now open the discussion as to whether these X-ray-luminous SNe may have influenced life on Earth itself.
+The confirmed detection of SN radioisotopic material dating from the last $\sim$8 Myr of the geological record \citep{Wallner16} is consistent with the presence of our solar system within the Local Bubble, a hot, low-density region of space that is thought to be a product of numerous nearby SN explosions coinciding with Earth’s early Neogene Period ($\lesssim$ 20 Myr) \citep{Breit2016, Zucker22}.
+This means that a nearby SN has most certainly occurred in Earth’s geological past, likely numerous times.
+Combining these findings with our threat assessment here, it is possible that one or more of these SNe were interacting and thus inflicted a high dosage of X-ray radiation on Earth’s atmosphere.
+This would imply that SN X-ray emission has had a notable impact on Earth and potentially played a role in the evolution of life itself.

 \end{enumerate}